 The ISU Adult Figure Skating Competition provides adult skaters the chance to compete with skaters from around the world while representing the United States.
-An adult international competition takes place very year in Oberstdorf, Germany.
-For more information about international adult competitions, visit the ISU’s adult skating page.
+An adult international competition takes place every year in Oberstdorf, Germany.
+For more information about international adult competitions, visit the ISU’s Adult Skating Page.

 There are many all-adult nonqualifying competitions throughout the country.
 Adult skating competitions divide competitors by age and test level, and most offer free skate, showcase, ice dance, pairs, compulsory moves and jump/spin events.
 Some nonqualifying competitions also offer adult events as part of their regular competition.
 You can find a list of all-adult and adult friendly competitions here.